İlhan Cavcav: Personal life

 Cavcav was a Kosovo Albanian from Pristina.
 His father Haşim had 2 wives and 17 children.
-He owned a flour mill in Mamak and a small bakery shop. İlhan left school at the age of 14 in order to help support the family and started to work with his father as a cashier in the mill.
+He owned a flour mill in Mamak and a small bakery shop.
+Cavcav left school at the age of 14 in order to help support the family and started to work with his father as a cashier in the mill.
 In 1960, he formed his own business and in 1969 he opened his own more modern flour mill in Ankara (Ankara Un Sanayii).
+On September 19, 1976, Cavcav was on route to Antalya aboard a Boeing 727, but Cavcav changed his plans, deboarded in Istanbul, and flew to Ankara instead.
+During the leg from Istanbul to Antalya, the aircraft crashed into a mountain killing all 154 passengers and crew on board.

 Early years playing football

 At 16, he started to play football with a local team Mamak Maskespor.
-When he was 19 he was transferred to another Ankara team PTT.
+When he was 19, he was transferred to another Ankara team PTT.
 Cavcav has stated that PTT expected him to play professionally and he was unable due to his work at the flour mill with his father.
 Still 19, he briefly joined another local team Bahçeli Gençlik Spor before ending this period.
 It was to be years later that he returned to football as a Chairman.